MadAppGang/MAGCoreData/README.md

 NSManagedObjectContext *defaultContext = MAGCoreData.context;
 ```

-If you need to create a new managed object context for use in non-main threads you can use the following method:
+If you need to create a new managed object context for usage in non-main threads you can use the following method:
 ```objective-c
 NSManagedObjectContext *privateContext = MAGCoreData.createPrivateContext;
 ```